uuf6429/electron-installer/README.md

 **Default Download Location**

 The default download location is GitHub: `https://github.com/electron/electron/releases/`.
 You don't need to set it explicitly.
-It's used, when `ELECTRON_CDNURL` is not set.
+It's used when `ELECTRON_CDNURL` is not set.

 ## Automatic download retrying with version lowering on 404

 In case downloading an archive fails with HttpStatusCode 404 (resource not found), the downloader will automatically lower the version to the next available version and retry.

+A couple of notes on this behaviour:

-The number of retries is determined by the number of hardcoded Electron versions in `getElectronVersions()`.
-This feature was added, because of the problems with v2.0.0 not being available for all platforms (see issue #25).
+- The number of retries is determined by the number of Electron versions in `getElectronVersions()`.
+- Since you can only request one specific version, it is possible to fall back to a very old version, if all others failed for some reason.
+- On the next composer update/install, it will go through this process again.
+Therefore, it is possible that having a lot of broken versions could slow the installation process.